OSB Boards

 What is OSB?

-The wood used in OSB boards come from sustainable, Quickly growing and small trees like aspen poplar and southern yellow pine.
-OSB Sheet usually has a rough and variegated surface and texture.
-Individual strips of wood are clearly visible and are normally 2.5 cm by 15cm (1 inch by 5.9 inches) and are laid unevenly across each other to increase the strength of OSB boards.
+The wood used in OSB boards comes from sustainable, Quickly growing, and small trees like aspen poplar and southern yellow pine.
+OSB Sheets usually have a rough and variegated surface and texture.
+Individual strips of wood are visible and are normally 2.5 cm by 15cm (1 inch by 5.9 inches) and are laid unevenly across each other to increase the strength of OSB boards.

 OSB Board Flooring